IBM/event-automation/_tutorials/ea-guided-tutorial-4.md

 When processing events we can use filter operations to select a subset that we want to use.
 Filtering works on individual events in the stream.

-## Scenario : Identify suspicious orders
+## Scenario: Identify suspicious orders
 {: #scenario}

 Many interesting situations need us to combine multiple streams of events that correlate events across these inputs to derive a new, interesting situation.